nix-community/ethereum.nix/README.md

 ## Contribute

-We welcome any kind of contribution or support to this project but before to do so:
+We welcome any contribution or support to this project, but before doing so:

 - Make sure you have read the [contribution guide](/.github/CONTRIBUTING.md) for more details on how to submit a good PR (pull request).

-In addition you can always:
+In addition, you can always:

 - Add a [GitHub Star 🌟](https://github.com/nix-community/ethereum.nix/stargazers) to the project.
 - Tweet about this project.